 Fine Line Bottles for Acrylic Paint Detailing

-If you have followed my work at all in the last few months, you already know I am obsessed with these products.
+If you follow my work, you already know I am obsessed with these products.
 If you are used to working with tiny brushes or paint markers on canvas to get crisp fine lines, but get tired of uneven applications and paint running out too quickly then this is the solution for you!

 Fine Line Bottle Options:

-This option is my ultimate favorite fine lining bottle.
+This option is my ultimate favorite fine lining bottle and is the one I use most often on Instagram.
 The new slim design is easier to handle, and the plastic is softer and easier to squeeze.
-I prefer the 20 gauge bottles.
+I prefer the 20 gauge bottles (blue tipped).

 Dick Blick (Cheaper Option)